 - Tournament will consists of group pool phase with up to 8 participants each in group

 - We will separate club members between groups then draw randomly

 - Whole tournament structure will be publicly available before the event

-- Single elimination bracket will be assembled from the 8 highest points scored during the pools ranked so the 1st score fights with 8th score, 2nd vs the 7th etc,.
+- Single elimination bracket will be assembled from the pool winners (two each, six in total) and the two highest scores achieved during the pools.
+Elimination will be ranked so the 1st score fights with 8th score, 2nd vs the 7th etc,.

 - Each pool fight will consist of 5 exchanges with a 3 mins time limit.

 - Each elimination fight will consist of 7 exchanges with no time limit.